Wednesday, 3 August 2016

 THE TEN ENTRANCES OF THE SANKAGIRI FORT

 Sankagiri was earlier known as Kunrathur as per the inscriptions available.
-Since the hill is in the form of conch, the hill is called as Sankagiri adding the Sanskrit name of ‘giri’ means hill.
-Sankagiri was once a capital for the Kongu Region comprises of the present districts of Salem, Erode, Coimbatore, Tiruppur, Dharmapuri, Krishnagiri, Namakkal, Karur and Dindigul.
+Since the hill is in the form of a conch, the hill is called Sankagiri adding the Sanskrit name ‘giri’ means hill.
+Sankagiri was once the capital of the Kongu Region comprising the present districts of Salem, Erode, Coimbatore, Tiruppur, Dharmapuri, Krishnagiri, Namakkal, Karur, and Dindigul.

-Sankagiri Fort was built in 14th century by the Madurai Nayaks and latter expanded. ( As per the historian Mr Karunaharan the fort was constructed from Chozhas and expanded by Hoysalas, Pandyas, Vijayanagara kings, Madurai Nayaks, Mysore Udayars, Mysore Thalavais and Britishers.)
-Even though the 6,7 & 8th walls are constructed by Mysore Kings, it was believed that the hill top temples, mandapas and ponds existed more than 800 to 900 years before.
-It has 11 fort walls built around a hill and the last phase these walls were built by the British.
+Sankagiri Fort was built in the 14th century by the Madurai Nayaks and later expanded. ( As per the historian Mr Karunaharan the fort was constructed from Chozhas and expanded by Hoysalas, Pandyas, Vijayanagara kings, Madurai Nayaks, Mysore Udayars, Mysore Thalavais, and Britishers.)
+Even though the 6,7 & 8th walls were constructed by Mysore Kings, it was believed that the hilltop temples, mandapas, and ponds existed more than 800 to 900 years before.
+It has 11 fort walls built around a hill and in the last phase, these walls were built by the British.
 The fort served as a British tax storage facility for Kongu Nadu.

-As per historians, punishments and death sentence are carried out in a cruel manner which are beyond imagination.
-Dheeran Chinnamalai, who was against the tax collection and looted the tax carrying vehicles and distributed to the poor.
+As per historians, punishments and death sentences are carried out in a cruel manner which is beyond imagination.
+Dheeran Chinnamalai, who was against tax collection looted the tax-carrying vehicles and distributed them to the poor.
 He was hanged on the top of the hill on 31st July 1805.
-In some cases the prisoners were rolled from top of the hill with hands and legs tied.
-For some the prisoners skin was removed and thrown to vulture and eagles.
+In some cases, the prisoners were rolled from the top of the hill with hands and legs tied.
+For some the prisoner's skin was removed and thrown to vultures and eagles.

-Now let us peep in to the fort through various gates.
-The gates are located almost on the passage of rain water from the top and the steps leading to each gates.
+Now let us peep into the fort through various gates.
+The gates are located almost on the passage of rainwater from the top and the steps leading to each gate.

 1. FIRST FORT ENTRANCE - PULIMUKHA VASAL or ULIMUKHA VASAL

-This is also called as ulimuka vassal.
-Entrance will not be visible when you see from straight and shaped as inverted ‘’ and the entrance on the right side corner.
-This is for avoiding the direct hitting of the doors by enemies.
+This is also called a Ulimuka vassal.
+The entrance will not be visible when you see from straight and is shaped as an inverted ‘’ and the entrance on the right side corner.
+This is to avoid the direct hitting of the doors by enemies.
 A demon’s relief is above the entrance.

 2. SECOND FORT ENTRANCE – KALKOTTAI VASAL or KALLA VASAL

-There is a small entrance by the left side of main entrance like a wicket gate.
+There is a small entrance by the left side of the main entrance like a wicket gate.
 A mandapam is after the entrance.
-The mandapam pillars with reliefs of Hanuman, Rama and Seetha sitting on the laps of Rama, Arjunan’s thabas to get pasupatha asthiram, Bairavar, Shiva in the form of hunter, war between Shiva & Arjuna and a Prince who constructed the mandapam.
+The mandapam pillars with reliefs of Hanuman, Rama, and Seetha sitting on the laps of Rama, Arjunan’s dhabas to get Pasupatha Asthra, Bairavar, Shiva in the form of hunter, war between Shiva & Arjuna and a Prince who constructed the mandapam.

 3. THIRD FORT ENTRANCE – KADIKARA VASAL

-There is also mandapam immediately after the entrance.
-The mandapam has the relief of Suryan, Chandran,, Raghu, khethu, fish etc., Ganga and Yamuna with flower rings on the entrance pillars.
+There is also a mandapam immediately after the entrance.
+The mandapam has the relief of Suryan, Chandran,, Raghu, khethu, fish, etc., Ganga, and Yamuna with flower rings on the entrance pillars.
 From this point sun will not be visible during evening hours, and shows the time.
-This gives warning to the soldiers.
+This gives a warning to the soldiers.

 4. FOURTH FORT ENTRANCE – RANA MANDAPA VASAL